arssly/react-coppie/README.md

 ## Documentation

-  you can pass props to react-croppie component based on [croppie docs](http://foliotek.github.io/Croppie/#documentation)
+  You can pass props to react-croppie component based on [croppie docs](http://foliotek.github.io/Croppie/#documentation)

 ### The result
-  currently we only support canvas type from [croppie docs](http://foliotek.github.io/Croppie/#documentation)
+  Currently we only support canvas type from [croppie docs](http://foliotek.github.io/Croppie/#documentation)

   ```
   var Croppie = require("react-croppie");